Aakash-Dutta/NRS/idea.md

 - Also algorithm tracker table

 - Explain the steps in graph
-> Current Node, Neighbour node, present edge beign checked, already visited node
+> Current Node, Neighbour node, present edge being checked, already visited node

 ### Wrapping-up algorithm
 - For bellman, cost are given along with nodes and source is highlighted